helixcn/herblabel/README.md

 If you haven't had devtools installed, please install it by typing `"install.packages("devtools")"` in R console.

-Please feel free to send an email to the maintainer if you have any question or comments about this package.
+Please feel free to send an email to the package maintainer **Dr. Jinlong Zhang** if you have any question or comments about this package.
-**Dr. Jinlong Zhang**